samarthakur412/invoice-intelligence-system/readme.md

 why it matters:

-- manual invoice review is time consuming and does not scale with transaction volume.
+- Manual invoice review is time-consuming and does not scale with transaction volume.
-- Abnormal freight charges, pricing deviations, or delivery delays often indicate errors, disputes or compilance risks.
+- Abnormal freight charges, pricing deviations, or delivery delays often indicate errors, disputes, or compliance risks.
 - An automated flagging system enables finance teams to focus attention on high-risk invoices while allowing low-risk invoices to be processed automatically.

 ![1773226601381](image/readme/1773226601381.png)